tldr-pages/tldr/pages/common/vagrant.md

 > Manage lightweight, reproducible, and portable development environments.

-- Create Vagrantfile in current folder with the base Vagrant box:
+- Create Vagrantfile in current directory with the base Vagrant box:

 `vagrant init`